amanchoudhary1727/DL-Project/README.md

 ## 🚀 Getting Started

  **Download the dataset**:
-   Access the dataset from the [Kaggle Data Page](https://www.kaggle.com/competitions/cassava-leaf-disease-classification/data) and place it in the `data/` directory.
+   Access the dataset from the [Kaggle Data Page](https://www.kaggle.com/competitions/cassava-leaf-disease-classification/data).

 ---